reiloe/v-server-setup/README.md

 ## Tips

-Create an alias for the SSH connection so you dont need typing the whole command.
+Create an alias for the SSH connection so you don't need typing the whole command.

 ```text
 Replace username with your username of the V-Server and vserver-ip with ip or domain of the V-Server